apache/trafficcontrol/docs/source/api/v11/deliveryservice.rst

 		]
 	}]}

 ..
-[1] Users with the roles "admin" and/or "operation" will be able to see *all* Delivery Services, whereas any other user will only see the Delivery Services their Tenant is allowed to see.
+[1] Users with the roles "admin" and/or "operations" will be able to see *all* Delivery Services, whereas any other user will only see the Delivery Services their Tenant is allowed to see.
 ..
 [2] This only applies to HTTP Delivery Services
 ..
 [3] See :ref:`multi-site-origin`